klauer/epics-sumo-mirror/doc/index.rst

 The support module manager is a collection of python scripts to help with the development of EPICS applications and EPICS support modules.

-Some of the features are:
+Some of the program features are:

-- Keep track of module dependencies in a `JSON <http://www.json.org>`_ database.
+- All module dependencies are held in a `JSON <http://www.json.org>`_ dependency database.

-- Scan an existing EPICS support directory to create the dependency database.
+- A scanner program can create a dependency database from an EPICS support directory to help migration.

-- Create and build of consistent sets of modules.
+- The program builds of consistent sets of EPICS support modules.

-- Fetch module sources from a version control system.
+- The program fetches module sources from URLS with tar files or a version control system (currently git, mercurial or darcs).

-- Create RELEASE files for applications in order to use a consistent module set.
+- RELEASE files for applications are automatically created to use support modules that are consistent with each other.

 See :doc:`introduction` for more information.